 Article 2.
 Objective

-This Protocol aims to provide efficient use of the existing potential between the Parties in the field of health and medical sciences and enhance the mutual cooperation.
+This Protocol aims to provide efficient use of the existing potential between the Parties in the field of health care and enhance the mutual cooperationArticle 3.

-Article 3.
 Areas of Cooperation

-Parties shall cooperate in the areas below in order to further develop the cooperation in the field of health and medical sciences:
+Parties, within the scope of their competencies, will cooperate in the areas below in order to further develop the cooperation in the field of health care:

 Providing intermediary activities related to health tourism,

-Opening and operating health tourism coordination offices and diagnosis centers/outpatient clinics,

 Supplying medicines, medical devices and medical consumables,

 Supplying health information technologies, establishing partnership and making collaborations,